Working for Families payments

 Who can get it

 - caring for at least one child under 18 who’s financially dependent on you

 - a New Zealand tax resident living in NZ, or the children in your care are NZ residents who live in NZ.

 How much you can get

-The type of payment and the amount you’ll get depends on:
+The type of payment and the amount you will get depends on:

-- how many dependant children you have (kids under 18 you’re financially responsible for)
+- how many dependant children you have (kids under 18 you are financially responsible for)

 - your total family income (including interest, dividends and income from your kids)

 - the number of hours you and your partner work each week